lhorrell99/connect-4-solver/README.md

 ### Solvers: perfect versus imperfect

 4-in-a-Robot did not require a perfect solver - it just needed to beat any human opponent.
 Consequently, if it couldn't find a game-ending state after searching to a specified depth, 4-in-a-robot stopped exploring subsequent moves and returned a heuristic evaluation of the intermediate game state.
-This strategy is a powerful weapon in the fight against asymptotic complexity - it caps the maximum time the solver spends on any given move.
-Using this strategy, 4-in-a-Robot can still comfortably beat any human opponent (I've certainly never beaten it), but it does still lose if faced with a perfect solver.
+This strategy is powerful as it caps the maximum time the solver spends on any given move.
+With this strategy, 4-in-a-Robot can still comfortably beat any human opponent (I've certainly never beaten it), but it does still lose if faced with a perfect solver.

 So this perfect solver project exists solely to beat another project of mine at a kid's game...
 Was it worth the effort?
 Absolutely.

-### [Standing on the shoulders of giants:](https://en.wikipedia.org/wiki/Standing_on_the_Shoulder_of_Giants) some great resources I've learnt from
+### Some great resources

 - [Solving Connect 4](http://blog.gamesolver.org/solving-connect-four/01-introduction/) | *Pascal Pons, 2015*
 - [Creating the (nearly) perfect Connect 4 bot](https://towardsdatascience.com/creating-the-perfect-connect-four-ai-bot-c165115557b0) | *Gilles Vandewiele, 2017*